Belfast, Co. Antrim

 The hospital opened for the admission of the sick on the 17th of September, 1774.
 The hospital was where the first trials of inoculation and vaccination took place in the north of Ireland.
 In March, 1800, a resolution was passed permitting Dr Haliday to try the experiment of vaccination on a few children in the poor-house, provided the consent of their parents was obtained.
 The establishment also set up wards for the treatment of lunatics.

 The Belfast Charitable Society is still in existence and in 2002 celebrated its 250th anniversary.
+Clifton House was refurbished in 2016 and now offers tours of the building and facilities for the hosting of events.

 A House of Industry "for the suppression of mendicity and the promotion of industry among the poor" was established in Smithfield in 1809 and supported by voluntary contributions.
 The unemployed poor were set to work at occupations such as weaving, spinning, knitting, and net-making and their earnings were supplemented by donations of food and clothing.
 According to Samuel Lewis's 1837 Topographical Dictionary of Ireland, the House also "assists poor housekeepers, relieves strangers and forwards them to their destination, supplies deserving mendicants with food and punishes the refractory, accommodates industrious families with small loans or occasional grants, and has diffused great benefit over this populous town, in which it has entirely abolished mendicity."
 In around 1812, the House of Industry refused to accept the money raised by an amateur theatrical performance on the ground that it was sinful to accept money acquired by such means.